MuhammadS25/GitLocal/README.md

 * Working on a new version without impacting the live version
 * Creating a new branch to fix small errors then merge it to the live version.
-* divide the work between more than one person working on independant units.
+* divide the work between more than one person working on independent units.
 * You can switch between different **Branches** and work on them without impacting eachother.

 ### Craeting New Branch